TingTing1990/singbox-multipath/README.md

 connections share one instance-wide target/protected rate; they do not each receive an independent reservation.

+For server-side FIELD validation, a positive inbound `preferred_capacity_mbps` enables a local, read-only `CAP_AUDIT` event stream through the normal server logger.
+It does not enter the wire protocol and does not change activation or scheduler decisions.
+The server emits `CAP_AUDIT_READY`, `CAP_GATE_BLOCKED`, `CAP_GATE_OPENED`, `CAP_PROTECTION_ARMED`, `CAP_WINDOW`, and `CAP_PROTECTION_CHANGED`.
+Gate events include the original beta6 trigger evidence, capacity readiness, session/destination correlation, and whether the admission was a normal booster decision or a recovery bypass.
+Window events include target, peer-confirmed preferred delivery, protected rate, preferred assignment rate, protection state, and degradation evidence.
+Audit buffering is bounded; any overflow is emitted as `CAP_AUDIT_DROPPED evidence_complete=false` so missing evidence cannot silently pass FIELD acceptance.

+Before a FIELD run, confirm that `CAP_AUDIT_READY side=server` is visible for the inbound.
+If the configured log level suppresses INFO events, raise the server log level for the validation run; do not infer controller decisions from client throughput alone.
+A below-target byte-trigger test passes only when the server records `CAP_GATE_BLOCKED` with `original_trigger=bytes`, `original_trigger_satisfied=true`, `current_bytes >= threshold_bytes`, `delivery_ready=false`, `normal_booster_admitted=false`, and `recovery_bypass=false`.

 With aggregation enabled, the following triggers are independent alternatives (OR), evaluated separately for each connection and sending direction: